 4. Improve and Maintain Movement

-Like other group ages, seniors need physical activities because, without enough movement, it can raise a risk of health issues such as obesity, heart attacks, cancer, diabetes, muscle and bone loss, amentia, and depression.
+As with other age groups, seniors need physical activities because, without enough movement, it can raise a risk of health issues such as obesity, heart attacks, cancer, diabetes, muscle and bone loss, amentia, and depression.
 On the other side, Pilates is the best way to weight loss for the elderly and exercise that helps retain independence and keep their health and humour.

 5. Reduces the Negative Consequences of Chronic Medical Conditions